pipeforce/pipeforce.github.io/docs/api/commands.md

 ## hello.world ``v1``
 ----------
-This command simply returns the greeting Hello <XYZ as an Input> by <logged in person>.
+This command simply returns the greeting Hello &#60XYZ as an Input&#62 by &#60logged in person&#62.

 [Try online.](https://try.pipeforce.org/#/commandform?command=hello.world:v1)